MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters.md

 - For each tenant, there can be up to 200 filters.
 - Each filter is limited to 3072 characters.
 - For managed devices, the devices must be enrolled in Intune.
 Filters can't be evaluated on devices that aren't enrolled.
 This behavior includes:
-  - A restriction on the **Available with or without enrollment** app assignment intent
+  - A restriction on the **Available with or without enrollment** app assignment intent ??Need clarification??
-  - Devices that are targeted with Endpoint Security configuration using Microsoft Defender for Endpoint integration, such as servers.
+  - Devices that are targeted with Endpoint Security configuration using Microsoft Defender for Endpoint integration, such as servers.??Need clarification??
 - For managed apps, filters apply to app protection policies and app configuration policies.
+They don't apply to other policies, like compliance or device configuration.

 ## Prerequisites